noory007/Library-App/README.md

 ### 4. Accessibility and SEO

-I have used semantic html <form>, <label>, <input>, <button>, and <header>, Keyboard navigation, users can tab through the form fields, submit the form, and interact with buttons without needing a mouse.
+I have used semantic html form, label, input, button, and header and Keyboard navigation, users can tab through the form fields, submit the form, and interact with buttons without needing a mouse.
 Descriptive Button and Link Text.
 The <meta name="description" ... /> tag in your HTML head provides a concise summary of your app’s purpose.
 Descriptive Title; The <title>Noory Library</title> tag gives your app a clear, relevant name, which is important for both SEO and user orientation.
 The app is responsive.
 Using lighthouse, I checked the SEO and Accessibility of my App.

 ### 5. Tracking